Incredibles 2 poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes The Parr family battles the Underminer in the city, showcasing their superhero abilities while causing massive property damage.
 Establishes the family dynamic and their ongoing struggle to operate as heroes in a world where supers are still illegal..
-The analysis reveals that this early placement immediately immerses viewers in the story world.
+Significantly, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 14 minutes when Winston Deavor and his sister Evelyn arrive at the motel with a proposal: their telecommunications company wants to launch a campaign to make supers legal again, starting with Elastigirl as the face of the movement.
 This offers hope and a way forward for the family..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.